Notification

 For an immersive music and media experience, you can connect 2 speakers to set up stereo sound.
-Stereo sound pairing is available on Google Home, Google Home Mini (1st gen), Google Home Max, Google Nest Mini (2nd gen), and Google Nest Audio.
-Both devices need to be the same model (Example: 2 Nest Mini speakers or 2 Nest Audio speakers) and located in the same room.
+Stereo sound pairing is available on Google Nest Audio, Google Nest Mini (2nd gen), Google Home Max, Google Home Mini (1st gen), and Google Home.
+Both devices need to be the same model, such as 2 Nest Mini speakers or 2 Nest Audio speakers, and in the same room.

 If you want to stream your media to several speakers throughout your home, learn how to create and manage speaker groups.